smattymatty/mathew-storm-site/A_base/content/home.md

 I have been working with Python and Django for 5+ years.

 I started with Python because I was curious about Automation.
-Then I became interested in Django, and it turned me into a full-blown WEB DEVELOPER!
+Then I became interested in **Django**, and it turned me into a full-blown **WEB DEVELOPER**!

 I never expected to go down this route, but I am glad I did.
-I spend a lot more time in HTML/CSS/JavaScript than I do in Python/Django.
+Lately, I spend a lot more time in *HTML/CSS/JavaScript* than I do in *Python/Django*.

-I am also interested in learning low level languages like C and Rust, because I am interested in LIGHTWEIGHT, ACCESSIBLE, and FAST code on the web.
+I am also interested in learning low level languages like C and Rust, because I am interested in *LIGHTWEIGHT*, *ACCESSIBLE*, and *FAST* code on the web.

-I think WebAssembly is the future of the web.
+I think *WebAssembly* is the future of the web.
 It allows developers to write code in languages like C, C++, and Rust, and run it in the browser without the need for a plugin or an additional runtime.

 {~~}